tengl/maplibre-remove-layer/README.md

 # maplibre-remove-layer

 Reproduce a bug when removing map and layer.

+Steps to reproduce.

+1. Click Toggle layer button.
+The line layer should disappear.
+2. Click Toggle map layer.
+The map should disappear.

+In step 2. the app crashes instead.